Welcome from our Chairs of Governors

 Firstly, to ensure the school has a clear vision of what it wants to achieve for the children and where the curriculum is appropriate and relevant to all the children’s different needs.
 We work with the head teacher to ensure that a clear message about the ethos of the work of the school is shared with all who work and learn there, together with its parents and carers and that it is an ethos that is positive, hardworking, caring and inclusive.
 Most importantly we set the strategic direction in all actions of the school.

 Secondly, to hold the head teacher to account for the educational performance of the school and all the pupils.
 This also includes the performance management of the staff.

 Thirdly, to oversee the financial performance of the school to make sure its money is spent wisely and well.

-My name is Rachel Houghton and I am Vice Chair.
+My name is Rachel Houghton and I am Joint Chair of Governors.
 I have experience of primary education both as a parent and in my career as a publisher and learning specialist.
 I have worked for many years in educational publishing, including over a decade in primary.
 I have worked with many primary teachers and pupils while developing reading, literacy and intervention resources.

-My name is Alison Umney.
+My name is Alison Umney and I am Joint Chair of Governors.
 During my career as a primary school teacher in Oxfordshire, I worked as a Key Stage One coordinator, SENDco and Senior leader and have always been interested in working to improve the educational experiences of young children.
 As a governor, I welcome the opportunity to support the continued growth and success of Middle Barton Primary school.

 Emma Merry, Staff Governor